Thursday, October 17, 2024

 This is how the calorific heat content of materials was traditionally measured in a lab: Burn a known weight of material in an insulated chamber called a bomb calorimeter and measure by how much it raises the temperature of a known quantity of water.

-The Joule, the metric unit of energy
+The joule, the metric unit of energy

 Back to metric.
 Energy in the SI system is measured in joules.
 The symbol for joules is J, watts is W and seconds is S, so 1 J equals 1 W for 1 S. A one bar electric fire with a 1000 W bar uses 1000 J in 1 S. Similarly a 20 W LED bulb uses 20 J in 1 S.